-Use Case And Context Diagrams
+Results for Ambulatory Care Use Case And Context Diagrams

-Laboratory is any facility that provides results to a Provider in an ambulatory setting.
-The Laboratory provides results based on a request for laboratory services from an authorized Provider.
-The Laboratory in this example makes no assumptions about systems and/or process requirements nor does it make any assumptions about the system and/or processes at the Provider, however it is assumed that the receiving system is a certified EHR (Electronic Health Record).
-There is no assumption that the EHR provided the request for lab services.
+A laboratory is defined as any facility which performs laboratory testing on specimens derived from humans for the purpose of providing information for the diagnosis, prevention, treatment of disease, or impairment or assessment of health.
+In this Use Case, the Laboratory provides results based on a request for laboratory services from an authorized Provider.
+It is assumed that the receiving system is an EHR that can receive lab results even if it is not aware of the request, as there is no assumption that the receiving EHR provided the request for lab services.
 It does assume that the EHR can receive lab results even if it is not aware of the request.